Ken Keyes Jr.: Going west, and the Living Love Center in Berkeley

-In mid-1972, Keyes outfitted a bus for living, sold his yacht, disposed of most of his possessions, and began traveling west with a group of other people, visiting places such as Taos, New Mexico and the Rainbow Gathering at Rocky Mountain National Park in Colorado.
+In mid-1972, Keyes outfitted a bus for living, sold his yacht, disposed of most of his possessions, and began traveling west with a group of other people, visiting places such as Taos, New Mexico, and the Rainbow Gathering at Rocky Mountain National Park in Colorado.
 He traveled for about a year, and while traveling began holding sessions using the Living Love methods.

 Keyes gave his first formal workshop on the Living Love methods at the Esalen Institute.
-He settled in Berkeley, California in 1973 and began giving regular workshops, establishing the Living Love Center there in June 1973 in a former fraternity house.
+He settled in Berkeley, California, in 1973 and began giving regular workshops, establishing the Living Love Center there in June 1973 in a former fraternity house.
 The workshops were attended by as many as fifty people at a time.
 Keyes recruited a staff from the streets of Berkeley at essentially volunteer wages to support the workshops, which he also began giving in Los Angeles.
-At this time the Handbook to Higher Consciousness was selling about fifty thousand copies a year, and his workshops attracted students from all over the country.
-In 1974 Keyes banned drug use from the Center.
+At this time, the Handbook to Higher Consciousness was selling about fifty thousand copies a year, and his workshops attracted students from all over the country.
+In 1974, Keyes banned drug use from the Center.
 He wrote more books and they began to sell rapidly.
 His staff, which included Shakti Gawain, Tolly Burkan, and Summer Raven, worked on the workshops and activities such as writing songs to go along with them.

 Cornucopia in Kentucky

-Having outgrown the Berkeley center, in mid-1977 the organization bought a 150-acre (607,000 m2) property in St. Mary, Kentucky that had been a Catholic seminary.
+Having outgrown the Berkeley center, in mid-1977 the organization bought a 150-acre (607,000 m2) property in St. Mary, Kentucky, that had been a Catholic seminary.
 The organization moved to the new property, which it renamed "Cornucopia."

 Soon after the move, conflict developed between Keyes and the organization's head administrator and training director, Carole Thompson.
 Keyes had hired her in Berkeley, but, he said, he later thought she was influencing the staff in unhelpful directions.
 According to Keyes, she refused to allocate staff to him for the workshops he led, and he felt she was trying to edge him out of teaching and into the financial side of the operation.
 Similar "power moves" occurred during the Berkeley years, inevitable byproducts of a growing organization.
 Ken dealt openly with these issues using methods that he taught to keep the organization and vision on track.

-The week-long retreats during this time without Ken included such things as eating vegetarian meals, doing "karma yoga" work (chores) around the grounds, daily workshops based on The Handbook to Higher Consciousness principles, and watching the Franco Zeffirelli film, Brother Sun, Sister Moon, about the life of St. Francis of Assisi.
-These practices had been a part of daily life at the Berkeley house and all residents participated.
+The three week-long retreats during this time without Ken included such things as eating vegetarian meals, doing "karma yoga" work (chores) around the grounds, daily workshops based on The Handbook to Higher Consciousness principles, and watching the Franco Zeffirelli film, Brother Sun, Sister Moon, about the life of St. Francis of Assisi.
+These practices had been a part of daily life at the Berkeley house, and all residents participated.
 The goals were to expose participants to teamwork and health consciousness while supporting day-to-day organizational functions.